Graduate Certificate in Supply Chain and Logistics Management

-Delivered 100 per cent online, you can study on any device, wherever there is an internet connection.
+Delivered 100 per cent online, you can take advantage of six intensive study periods offered each year, wherever there is an internet connection.
 RMIT’s community-based online study lets you investigate new ideas through video, audio, and practical activities and assessments.
 In virtual meeting spaces and by participating in discussions forums, you will connect, interact and collaborate with expert lecturers and other professionals studying alongside you.

 Through myRMIT on-campus and online students can view online resources and learning activities created by lecturers, access course materials via Blackboard, collaborate with lecturers and fellow students, and access their student email account.